biotite-dev/biotite/doc/tutorial/application.rst

 Multiple sequence alignments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-For *multiple sequence alignments* (MSAs) the ``application.muscle`` subpackage offers the `MuscleApp` for the MSA software MUSCLE.
+For *multiple sequence alignments* (MSAs) ``biotite.application`` offers several interfaces to MSA software.
+For our example we choose the software
+MUSCLE: The subpackage ``biotite.application.muscle`` contains the class `MuscleApp` that does the job.
 You simply input the sequences you want to have aligned, run the application and get the resulting `Alignment` object (you already know from ``sequence.align``):

 .. code-block:: python

-   import src.biotite.application.muscle as muscle import src.biotite.sequence as seq seq1 = seq.ProteinSequence("BIQTITE")
+   import biotite.application.muscle as muscle import biotite.sequence as seq seq1 = seq.ProteinSequence("BIQTITE")
    seq2 = seq.ProteinSequence("TITANITE")
    seq3 = seq.ProteinSequence("BISMITE")
    seq4 = seq.ProteinSequence("IQLITE")
-   app = muscle.MuscleApp([seq1, seq2, seq3, seq4], bin_path="muscle")
+   app = muscle.MuscleApp([seq1, seq2, seq3, seq4])
    app.start()
    app.join()
    alignment = app.get_alignment()